-A Level courses offer students aged 16-19 the opportunity to specialise in the subjects they enjoy and in which they have done well at GCSE level or equivalent.
-A Levels remain the most popular route into UK Universities and our University Counsellor works closely with all A Level students to make sure they are making the right choices of course and university and to support and encourage them in making their UCAS applications.
+A Level courses offer students aged 16-19 the opportunity to specialise in the subjects they enjoy and in which they have done well at (I)GCSE level or equivalent.
+A Levels remain the most popular route into UK Universities and our Higher Education Advisor works closely with all A Level students to make sure they are making the right choices of course and university and to support them in making their UCAS applications.

 A Levels are based on four to six units of approximately equal size depending on the subject.
 English, chemistry, physics, biology, history, psychology, art and design, sociology, business studies and economics are linear two year courses, with all examinations taking place at the end of Year 13, graded A* – G (pass) and U (fail).

 All other subjects (maths, accounting, government and politics, geography and music) are made up of AS Levels and A2 Levels.
 AS (Advanced Subsidiary) takes place in Year 12 and is worth half an A Level in terms of UCAS points for university entrance.
 At the end of the two years of study, students will receive the full A Level.

 At Padworth, students normally study up to four AS Levels during the first year with supporting courses, such as IELTs where needed.
 It is possible to study fewer subjects or in very exceptional cases to study 5 subjects.
 During the course of the first year, depending on performance and after careful discussion, it may be appropriate for a student to drop one of their subjects and carry the remainder through to A Level.

 Padworth offers a wide range of subjects including accounting, art and design, biology, business studies, chemistry, economics, English language and literature, geography, government and politics, mathematics (pure maths, mechanics and statistics), further mathematics, physics, psychology, and sociology.
 Please note that further mathematics counts as two A Levels and is only for very capable mathematicians.